 Tis the season to be merry, right?
 The holidays are a magical time of year, but there’s no sugarcoating that this year has been particularly challenging as we continue to live through the realities of COVID-19.
 Now, we find ourselves managing holiday stress on top of the added emotions of not seeing family and friends.
 Not to mention possibly missing out on some of our favorite traditions.

-However, one of the most impressive things I’ve seen in the last 10 months is our resilience.
+However, one of the most impressive things I’ve seen throughout this pandemic is our resilience.
 Across our country and around the world, we’ve heard stories of people meeting challenges head-on: Healthcare workers stepping up to fill a desperate need in our communities; Parents juggling virtual school and work schedules; Neighbors coming together to support vulnerable friends or family members; Families finding new and creative ways to celebrate birthdays and holidays.
 I’m confident that we’ll continue to hear many similar stories over the coming weeks.

 So, as you juggle the stress of the holidays, I do hope you can keep the magic of this time of year in mind.
-Try to find fun and memorable ways to commemorate this wild, wacky and crazy year that’s been 2020.
 And, if you need a little boost on how to handle stress during the holidays, here are some of our tried-and-true tips.

 1. Set priorities